 Install WordPress – Navigate to ~/public/ folder and run the command

 wp core download

-Check WordPress core version installed
+Check the WordPress core version installed

 wp core version

-Update WordPress core to latest version
+Update WordPress core to the latest version

 wp core update

 Display every plugin installed in a list.
 Additionally lists plugin status, update, and version.

 wp plugin list

 wp plugin install servebolt-optimizer --activate